 Students will perform three laboratory rotations in year 1.
 Students are required to submit a paper to the laboratory mentor describing the scientific project and results obtained.
-Students will also present the results of their rotation projects in 10 minute talks that are scheduled at the end of the rotations (one set of talks take place towards the end of the summer for students who choose to do a summer rotation and the remaining talks take place towards the end of the Fall, or Spring rotations).
-Performance in talks will be evaluated by faculty and feedback will be provided.
+Students will also present the results of their rotation projects in 10-minute talks that are scheduled at the end of the rotations.
+Faculty will evaluate performance in talks and will provide feedback.

-In the event a suitable research mentor cannot be identified by the end of the Spring semester of year 1, students will be asked to perform short rotations in the summer between year 1 and year 2.
-Students who fail to identify a thesis laboratory by the end of the 5th rotation will be dismissed from the BMP program.
-Students who are in this position as a result of extraordinary circumstances may petition the Program Committee in writing to remain in the BMP program.
+In the event a suitable research mentor cannot be identified by the end of the Spring semester of year 1, students can perform short rotations in the summer between year 1 and year 2.
+Students who fail to identify a thesis laboratory by the end of the 5th rotation will be dismissed from the BSMB program.
+Students who are in this position because of extraordinary circumstances may petition the Program Committee in writing to remain in the BSMB program.